• Skip to primary navigation

 Fermenting Ugba is key to enjoying Ugba related dishes.
 Ugba is sliced African oil bean seed (Pentaclethra macrophylla) which is a popular ingredient in eastern Nigerian cuisine.
 This post will show how To ferment Ugba in case you find yourself in the same situation I found myself recently

-Prep Time 10 mins
+Prep Time 10 minutes

-fermentation time 3 d
+fermentation time 3 days

 Course Side Dish